cbg-ethz/cowwid/README.md

 It is possible to specify the path to search for the input files in the cell in the section titled "Globals".
 It is similar to the previous notebook (`ww_heatmaps_cov.ipynb`).

+- _variants_not_reported_ lists variants which will be not part of the regression and will be removed before the ressampling
+- _rename_variants_ specify final renames to be performed before updloading (use this if you want to test the regression of multiple different definitions)

 ### Execution

 - Run all cells until the end of section "Prevalence Plots".
 - Inspect the generated heatmaps for any unexpected results.

   > **Note:** the regression also displays a curve for unknown variants, defined by the complement of the other variants' heatmaps.
-But currently is not uploaded to covSPECTRUM, pending confirmation that its code would correctly handle it.

 - Run remaining cells until end of section "Add Timeseries Data to Heatmap json File"

 ### Outputs

-- `ww_update_data_combined.json` - a file with uploadable data for covSPECTRUM that contains both the curves and the heatmaps.
+- `ww_update_data_combined.json` - a file with uploadable data for CoV-Spectrum that contains both the curves and the heatmaps.

 ## Upload

-The fifth notebook - `ww_cov_uploader.ipynb` - handles the upload onto covSPECTRUM itself
+The fifth notebook - `ww_cov_uploader.ipynb` - handles the upload onto CoV-Spectrum itself

 ### Input